India: Tax raids expose government's media intimidation | DW | 27.07.2021

 The alleged retaliatory response to recent coverage of the second wave of the coronavirus in the country is yet another stark reminder of the shrinking space for independent media in India.

-In an official statement, tax authorities said they had detected the Dainik Bhaskar media group may have evaded taxes worth up to 7 billion Indian rupees ($94 million, €80 million), over a period of six years.
+In an official statement, tax authorities said they had grounds to believe the Dainik Bhaskar media group may have evaded taxes worth up to 7 billion Indian rupees ($94 million, €80 million), over a period of six years.

-However, close observers of the media landscape believe that the targeting of the media house, which has a considerable following, was because of its critical reporting.
+However, close observers of the media landscape say that the media house, which has a considerable following, was targeted because of its critical reporting.

-During the height of the second virus wave, for instance, the paper sent a team of 30 reporters to document newly dug graves of COVID victims along a 1,140-kilometer (708 miles) stretch of the Ganges River's banks.
+During the height of the second virus wave, for instance, the paper sent a team of 30 reporters to document newly dug graves of COVID victims along a 1,140-kilometer (708 miles) stretch of the Ganges River.

 It also reported about the shortage of oxygen supplies and apparent under-reporting of the death toll.

-Its story on graves along the Ganges River banks was soon picked up by other news outlets, both domestic and international.
+Its story on graves along the banks of the Ganges River was soon picked up by other news outlets, both domestic and international.
 The newspaper also ran pictures of mass cremations on its frontpage to contest official claims about COVID deaths, with headlines such as "Government data on deaths is a lie, these burning pyres are telling the truth."

 "The newspaper is hailed as the hero of the media world in India today.
-The more the Modi government unleashes its enforcement might on the the group, the greater grows its credibility," Pamela Philipose, a media commentator, told DW.
+The more the Modi government unleashes its enforcement might on the the group, the greater its credibility grows," Pamela Philipose, a media commentator, told DW.

 Om Gaur, the editor of Dainik Bhaskar, told the Indian broadcaster NDTV that the raids were a surprise and an obvious attempt to suppress independent journalism.